Green Dragon Claw Sterling Silver Gothic Ring — .925 Silver

 Q: Will the green stone fall out over time?

-The three-claw prong setting grips the stone from multiple angles.
-It’s designed for daily wear.
-We haven’t seen stone loss from normal use — just avoid dropping the ring onto hard surfaces.
+The three-claw prong setting grips the stone from multiple angles, not just two, which spreads the holding pressure and keeps it locked in place.
+It’s designed for daily wear, and we haven’t seen stone loss from normal use — just avoid knocking the claws hard against a wall or dropping the ring onto tile or concrete.

 Q: How does the ring look after months of wear?